microsoft/MicrosoftCloud/tutorials/docs/ACS-to-Teams-Meeting/csharp/04-Create-ACS-Identity-Token.md

 2. Open `Startup.cs` in Visual Studio 2022 and explore the second `AddSingleton` calling in `Configure` method.

-3. This process generates `CommunicationIdentityClient` using the connection string set to `ACS_CONNECTION_STRING` in `local.settings.json`. `CommunicationIdentityClient` is used for creating ACS user ID and tokens.
+3. This process creates `CommunicationIdentityClient` using the connection string set to `ACS_CONNECTION_STRING` in `local.settings.json`.
+The `CommunicationIdentityClient` is used for creating ACS user ID and tokens.

     ```csharp
     builder.Services.AddSingleton(static p =>